XenitAB/xenitab.github.io/docs/blog/12factor.md

 > The twelve-factor app uses strict separation between the build, release, and run stages.

+This factor is more or less a prerequisite for developing software-as-a-service in 2022, but we need to complement this factor with a requirement for automating these stages.
 The maturing of CI/CD software-as-a-service providers such as GitHub and Circle CI means that it is now relatively easy to automate this process.

-Typically, the build stage will push a container image to some container registry.
+Typically, the build stage will push a container image to some container registry or upload a function-as-a-service zip files to cloud storage.

 > The release stage takes the build produced by the build stage and combines it with the deploy’s current config